NovaCat35/inventory-app/readme.md

-# The Modern 90s Inventory Web
+# The Inventory Cat Cafe
 Welcome to my inventory website!
 This project is to mainly enforce and showcase what I learned so far to create dynamic site operations for adding, updating, and keeping track of objects in database.

 Note: To protect against destructive actions, there is a password for updating and deleting objects.
 You ain't getting that from me, but perhaps the answer lies deep within this web.

-💡Pro-Tip: Did you know you can click and drag to highlight elements on the web?
-Cool stuff!

 [Work in progress...]